-Regions across the US are waging war on invasive aquatic plants, with a particular focus on preserving water access and usage.
+Regions across the country are waging war on invasive aquatic plants, with a particular focus on preserving water access and usage.
 Unless designed for a specific safety purpose, waterbodies are supposed to support aquatic biota, including plants.
 However, many of these invading species are often mistaken for native plants that are important for a balanced or natural ecosystem.
 How can pond owners, community associations, and recreational users distinguish between them?
 What signs help reveal that a plant is ‘invasive’?

 Foremost, a large amount of growth in a confined area can be a primary indicator of an unbalanced plant community – often suggesting non-native or invasive growth.
 Dense growth removes open-water habitat or may decrease the potential species diversity a system can support.
 Understanding a balance of biota is also key to preserving or restoring an aquatic ecosystem.